stracker-phil/gdpr-cache-script-styles/readme.txt

 = Does this eliminate all external scripts? = Unfortunately, no. Some scripts (such as Google Maps scripts) will load external assets that cannot be detected or cached by this plugin.

+= I still see some requests to Google's Servers = Common reasons are:

+* Some scripts (like Google Maps) can dynamically load Google Fonts or other external resources.
+This cannot be prevented by this plugin.
+* A browser plugin loads external assets on every request.
+Test the page in an Incognito/Private window

+Also, some themes or performance plugins can embed the external resources in a way that our plugin cannot detect.
+If this is the case for you, please let us know.
+We might be able to adjust this plugin, or provide you with instructions on how to configure the plugin/theme to be compatible with GDPR Asset Cache.

 == Screenshots ==

 1. Without this plugin: A website uses a Google Font, and the visitor's browser connects to 2 external servers